Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In this setup, a first media ingest source can be seamlessly replaced by a redundant second media ingest source.
 In case of splicing, it is important that the ingest source inserts an IDR frame, but not a segment or fragment boundary.

-# Ingest Interface 2: DASH and HLS Ingest Protocol Behavior # {#dash_ingest}
+# Ingest Interface-2: DASH and HLS Ingest Protocol Behavior # {#dash_ingest}

-   Interface 2 defines the protocol specific behavior required to ingest a [=Streaming presentation=] composed of [=Manifest objects=] and [=Media objects=] to receiving entities.
-In this mode, the [=Ingest source=] prepares and delivers to the receiving entity all the [=Objects=] intended for consumption by a client.
-These are a complete [=Streaming presentation=] including all manifest and media objects.
+   Interface-2 defines the protocol specific behavior required to ingest a [=streaming presentation=] composed of [=manifest objects=] and [=media objects=] to receiving entities.
+In this mode, the [=ingest source=] prepares and delivers to the receiving entity all the [=objects=] intended for consumption by a client.
+These are a complete [=streaming presentation=] including all manifest and media objects.

    This interface is intended to be used by workflows which do not require active media processing after encoding.
 It leverages the fact that many encoders provide HLS and DASH packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
 However, neither HLS nor DASH has specified how such a workflow is intended to work leaving the industry to self specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover, robustness, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP Methods.
-In many cases Interface 2 simply documents what is considered industry best practice while attempting to provide guidance to areas less commonly considered.
+In many cases Interface-2 simply documents what is considered industry best practice while attempting to provide guidance to areas less commonly considered.

-   The requirements below encapsulate all needed functionality to support Interface 2.
-The requirements listed for Interface 1 (CMAF Ingest) in section [[#general_Protocol_Requirements_p1]] do not apply to Interface 2.
+   The requirements below encapsulate all needed functionality to support Interface-2.
+The requirements listed for Interface-1 (CMAF Ingest) in section [[#general_Protocol_Requirements_p1]] do not apply to Interface-2.
 General shared requirements are covered in section [general](#general).
-In case [[!MPEGCMAF]] media is used, the media track and segment formatting will be similar as defined in Interface 1.
+In case [[!MPEGCMAF]] media is used, the media track and segment formatting will be similar as defined in Interface-1.

- ## General requirements ##{#DASH_General}
+ ## General Requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

-    1. The [=Ingest source=] MUST be able to create a compliant [=Streaming presentation=] for MPEG-DASH [[!MPEGDASH]] and/or HTTP Live Streaming [[!RFC8216]].
-The Ingest Source MAY create both MPEG-DASH and HLS Streaming Presentations using common Media objects (e.g., CMAF), but the Ingest Source MUST generate format-specific Manifest Objects which describe the common Media objects as a [=Streaming presentation=].
+    1. The [=ingest source=] MUST be able to create a compliant [=streaming presentation=] for DASH [[!MPEGDASH]] and/or HTTP Live Streaming [[!RFC8216]].
+The ingest source MAY create both DASH and HLS Streaming Presentations using common Media objects (e.g., CMAF), but the ingest source MUST generate format-specific Manifest Objects which describe the common Media objects as a [=streaming presentation=].
-    2. The [=Ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=Receiving entity=].
+    2. The [=ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=receiving entity=].
-    3. The [=Ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=Objects=] to.
+    3. The [=ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=objects=] to.
-    4. The [=Ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
-When provided, the [=Ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
-When absent, relative pathing is assumed and the Ingest Source MUST build the Manifest Files accordingly.
+    4. The [=ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
+When provided, the [=ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
+When absent, relative pathing is assumed and the ingest source MUST build the Manifest Files accordingly.

     These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this specification.

-   ### HTTP sessions ### {#DASH_Ingest_HTTP}
+   ### HTTP Sessions ### {#DASH_Ingest_HTTP}

-    1. The Ingest Source MUST transfer [=Manifest objects=] and [=Media objects=] to the Receiving entity via individual HTTP/1.1  [[!RFC7235]] PUT or POST operations to the configured path.
+    1. The ingest source MUST transfer [=manifest objects=] and [=media objects=] to the receiving entity via individual HTTP/1.1 [[!RFC7235]] PUT or POST operations to the configured path.
 This specification does not imply any functional differentiation between a PUT or a POST operation.
-Either may be used to transfer content to the [=Receiving entity=].
+Either may be used to transfer content to the [=receiving entity=].
 Unless indicated otherwise, the use of the term POST can be interpreted as PUT or POST.
-    2. The Ingest Source SHOULD remove [=Media objects=] from the Receiving entity which are no longer referenced in the corresponding [=Manifest objects=] via     an HTTP DELETE operation.
-How long the Ingest Source waits to remove unreferenced content MAY be configurable.
-Upon receipt of a DELETE request, the        Receiving entity should:
+    2. The ingest source SHOULD remove [=media objects=] from the receiving entity that are no longer referenced in the corresponding [=manifest objects=] via     an HTTP DELETE operation.
+How long the ingest source waits to remove unreferenced content can be configurable.
+Upon receipt of a DELETE request, the        receiving entity should:

-         2a. delete the referenced content and return a 200 OK HTTP Response code
+         2a. delete the referenced content and return an HTTP 200 OK response code,

-         2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders.
+         2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder and not necessarily recursively deleting empty folders.

-    3. To avoid delay associated with the TCP handshake, the Ingest Source SHOULD use Persistent TCP connections.
+    3. To avoid delay associated with the TCP handshake, the ingest source SHOULD use persistent TCP connections.
-    4. To avoid head of line blocking, the Ingest Source SHOULD use Multiple Parallel TCP connections to transfer the streaming presentation that it is generating.
-For example, the Ingest Source SHOULD POST each representation in a Media Presentation over a different   TCP  connection.
+    4. To avoid head of line blocking, the ingest source SHOULD use multiple parallel TCP connections to transfer the streaming presentation that it is generating.
+For example, the ingest source SHOULD POST each representation in a Media Presentation over a different TCP connection.
-    5. The [=Ingest source=] SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length of the request is unknown at the start of transmission or to support use cases that require low latency.
+    5. The [=ingest source=] SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length of the request is unknown at the start of transmission or to support use cases that require low latency.

-   ### Unique segment and manifest naming ### {#DASH_Ingest_naming}
+   ### Unique Segment and Manifest Naming ### {#DASH_Ingest_naming}

-    1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, initialization segments and caption segments) have unique paths.
-This uniqueness applies across all ingested content in previous sessions, as well as the current session.
+    1. The ingest source MUST ensure all [=media objects=] (video segments, audio segments, initialization segments and caption segments) have unique paths.
+This uniqueness applies across all ingested content in previous sessions as well as the current session.
         This requirement ensures previously cached content (i.e., by a CDN) is not inadvertently served instead of newer content of the same name.
-    2. The Ingest Source MUST ensure all objects in a [=Live stream session=] are contained within the configured path.
-Should the Receiving entity receive Media objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
+    2. The ingest source MUST ensure all objects in a [=live stream session=] are contained within the configured path.
+Should the receiving entity receive media objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
-    3. For each live stream session, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
+    3. For each live stream session, the ingest source MUST provide unique paths for the [=manifest objects=].
          One suggested method of achieving this is to introduce a timestamp of the start of the live stream session into the manifest path.
          A session is defined by the explicit start and stop of the encoding process.
-    4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
+    4. When receiving objects with the same path as an existing object, the receiving entity MUST over-write the existing objects with the newer objects of the same path.
-    5. To support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically increasing with each new Media Object at the end of Media object's name, separated by a non-numeric character.
+    5. To support unique naming and support consistency, the ingest source SHOULD include a number which is monotonically increasing with each new media object at the end of media object's name, separated by a non-numeric character.
          This way it will be possible to retrieve this numeric suffix via a regular expression.
-    6. The Ingest Source MUST identify Media objects containing initialization fragments by using the .init file extension
+    6. The ingest source MUST identify media objects containing initialization fragments by using the .init file extension.
-    7. The Ingest source MUST include a file extension and a MIME-type for all Media objects.
+    7. The ingest source MUST include a file extension and a MIME-type for all media objects.
           The following file extensions and MIME-types are the ONLY permissible combinations to be used: